ProgrammerAL/Presentations-2024/atlanta-cloud-conference-2024/managed-identities/presentation.md

 - HaveIBeenPwned.com
 - Committed to Source Control
   - https://www.csoonline.com/article/571363/how-corporate-data-and-secrets-leak-from-github-repositories.html
-- Can try to avoid using secrets
+- Can't always avoid using secrets
-  - But not 100%

 ---

 # Azure Service Principals

-- An "App" in Azure Entra
+- An "App" in Microsot Entra ID (formerly Azure AD)
 - Permissions assigned to it
   - Like a User or Service Account
+- Service Principal credentials given to apps to use
+- Credentials are:
   - Client Id and Client Secret
-  - Anything can use this
+  - Plain text values - anything can use them

 ---